humanmade/altis-documentation/user-docs/collaboration-and-users/managing-roles.md

 # Managing roles

-Permissions are the individual capabilities that make up a user role link: [Roles & Permissions].
+Permissions are the individual capabilities that make up a [user role](roles-and-permissions.md).
 Each role comes with different permissions.
 You can assign different roles depending on the permissions you want a user to have.

 For example, you can give some users a role with permissions to draft pages.
 Other users can be assigned a role with permissions to publish pages.
 Other users can have permissions to manage the pages.